CDCgov/prime-reportstream/prime-router/docs/proposals/0008-incoming-data-queue/0008-incoming-data-queue.md

 deployments, which is a good first step, but there is more that we can do.

 ## Proposal
-We should separate the logic that handles the incoming work from the rest of the system and store the posts into our own Azure Storage Queue.
-This can be a very small piece of code.
+We should separate the logic that handles the incoming messages from the rest of the system and store the posts into our own Azure Storage Queue.
+The intention is to allow many results to come into the queue, and be processed by us when your system is back online.
+In many cases, this will be instantaneous, but if we run into extended downtime we can be assured that messages coming in are not lost, they're just waiting.

+On `POST` the application will push the result into the storage queue and generate (or retrieve) the ID of the item in the queue.
+At this point, it will issue a 202 HTTP status code indicating that the work is still processing, and a `Location` header indicating where to get the status of the work in process.